-In computational chemistry, the reaction mechanism is often represented by a reaction path on the potential energy landscape, which is of great importance to determine the thermodynamic and kinetic properties of chemical reactions.
+In computational chemistry, reaction mechanisms are often represented by a reaction path on the potential energy landscape.
+Those paths determine the thermodynamic and kinetic properties of chemical reactions.
 The minimum energy path (MEP) has been most widely used to represent the reaction path, giving the route that needs the least amount of work for the system to undergo the transition.
-The MEP connects two local minimizers and goes through one or more transition state (saddle), along which the energy barrier (at the saddle) can be used to calculate the transition rate (see e.g. \cite{berglund2013kramers,hanggi1990reaction,vineyard1957frequency}) of the reaction.
+The MEP connects two local minimizers and passes through one or more transition states (saddle points).
+The energy barrier and vibrational frequencies at the transition state(s) can be used to calculate the rate of the reaction~\cite{berglund2013kramers,hanggi1990reaction,vineyard1957frequency}.

 The most widely used techniques for finding the MEP are the nudged elastic band (NEB) method \cite{2000climbingNEB,jonsson1998NEB} and the string method \cite{2002string,2007string,2013climbingstring}.
 They both iteratively evolve a discrete path of images in projected steepest descent directions, while keeping a smooth distribution of the images along the path.
-The number of images along the path determines the accuracy and efficiency of the simulation, especially when the energy functional is expensive to evaluate (for example, when the system is described by quantum mechanical models).
+The number of images along the path determines the accuracy and efficiency of the simulation, especially when the energy functional is expensive to evaluate (for example, when the system is described by a quantum mechanical model).
 This makes it particuarly important to obtain sharp error bounds of the MEP approximation with respect to the number of images.

-Notwithstanding the importance of such a convergence analysis, there is in general very limited work devoted to the analysis of the MEP.
-In \cite{cameron2011string}, the authors give a comprehensive qualitative analysis of the evolution of the path by the string method from a dynamical systems perspective, characterizing the set of limiting curves and establishing conditions under which the limiting curve is indeed a MEP.
-The techniques of this work are not suitable to perform a numerical discretization analysis.